This post is also available in: Español

 Follow Sarah Problem on Instagram

-5. The Boulet Brothers
+5. Some real dating advice from The Boulet Brothers

 We’re excited to have the opportunity to talk to our fellow queers about relationships!
 Being that we are two men who have been together for a very long time, I think we’ve learned some things along the road that other guys might find helpful when looking for a partner, or how to stand the test of time with a partner they already have.